+I have been using the Litepanels Astra EP 1×1 Traveler Kit for the last few months now and I absolutely love them.
 I’ve used them on so many shoots â€” almost all of them â€” over the last few months sinceÂ late August and have found them invaluable as part of my main lighting package for smaller shoots and as great supplementary units for my larger shoots.
 (On the larger shoots, we used pretty powerful lights and also had a full array of other units that there wasn’t much of a need for these.)
 I’ve found their strength, with my lighting style, is in backlighting and as background lights for interview setups, which I use them for mostly.
 I still haven’t been able to use them as suitable key lights because I like to have broader light sources than a 1×1 panel.
 Even if I try using them as a key light, I would fire them through diffusion panels but then a single panel didn’t have enough fire power to give me the light levels I needed so I kept them in their secondary roles as backlight and background units.Read More

 I love grips.
 You tell them what you need to do and then they fancy up some contraption that may look like “the ultimate in low-budget ghetto rigging” (as my key grip, Tom, described it) but totally works and gets the shot.
 This piece of work, pictured above, was a great solution for one shot we had to get over a conference table setup on the floor below.
 The ledge was really thick so we couldn’t just bring the sticks right up to it and lean it over, nor did we have a jib or whatnot.
 So Tom came up with this thing.
 A ladder, two full apples, a rolling cart, sandbags and some ratchet straps that suspended our camera and Ronin over the edge.
 We controlled the camera with the remote and there you have it!
 It was awesome.

 The rest of the shoot was wonderful as well.
 We got some great shots for an [name withheld for now] commercial.
 We shot most of it on a Red Epic Dragon with a couple of shots done with a GH4/Ronin rig and a Phantom 3 Professional drone.
 Here are some frame grabs from the dailies and some behind the scenes shots with some explanations:Read More

 First off: I just want to say that, with this post, I have now exceeded my posting average of one per year for the last few years.
 It’s not that I haven’t been working â€” that’s for sure!
 When I started this blog, I had three little kids.
 I now have six… so I hope that explains a lot.

 Over the last two days, I was shooting a series of driver safety videos for AARP which consisted of mostly driving shots.
 As much as I wanted to shoot the driving scenes with a process trailer like the one pictured (photo courtesy of GripToyz), we had to keep it lower profile because we would be driving in various situations that prohibited it so we ended up shooting off the back of an insert car while towing the picture cars.Read More

 What do you do when your only key light is non-functional and you only have a few minutes to set up?
 You think fast.

 I had a shoot a few months ago where we were interviewing the president of fairly large bank conglomerate.
 He was visiting the area and had very limited time to give us on camera.
 We had to wait around for a while to figure out if he would even agree to doing the interview that day, and we also had to wait to see where we would be able to shoot his interview.Â He had some doubts about doing the interview that day.
 For us, it was imperative that the interview happen.
 After convincing him that today would be a fine day for the interview, and then deciding on a spot do it, we started to set up.Â We had two 1×1 LED panels and a SkyLux + RapidBox soft light.
 Pulling out the equipment,Â I noticed the ballast for the SkyLux unit was not in the case where it should have been. *Assume nothing.
 Trust no one.*Read More